 What are MySQL Triggers?

-MySQL Trigger is a code that triggers certain action that should happen when the particular operation performs on the database.
+MySQL Trigger is a code that triggers certain actions that should happen when the particular operation performs on the database.
 It means that the trigger tells the database to execute specific commands when a specifically mentioned event happens.
 The mentioned event could be an insert, update, or delete command.

 These MySQL triggers are extremely powerful and helpful when it comes to automating various tasks in the database.